phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 ---
 layout: post
-title: "Implement shuffle in Mesos" date : 2014-12-13
+title: "Implementing shuffle in Mesos" date : 2014-12-13
 categories: mesos scala
 ---

-Many times of the in a distributed systems, we will be having need of the shuffle which allows to implements things like grouping, joins etc. In heart of map reduce everything is driven by the shuffle only.
+Many times in a distributed systems, need of shuffle arises.
+Map/Reduce implementations like Hadoop,Spark heavily depend upon effective shuffling to do the distributed processing.
+So whenever we build a new distributed system from scratch, it will be nice to have the ability to do shuffle.

 This post talks how to implement shuffle on mesos.

-This post extends code discussed in this [post]().
+This post extends the custom scala executor discussed here [post](/custom-mesos-executor-scala/).
 If you are new to mesos please go through that post before continuing.

-tl;dr Access the complete code here.
+tl;dr Access the complete code on [github](https://github.com/phatak-dev/blog/tree/master/code/MesosShuffle).

-### What is shuffle?
+## What is shuffle?
-Shuffle is an operation where result produced at one machine moved to another machine to combine the results.
-The operations like reduceByKey, join in Hadoop or Spark requires shuffling.
+Shuffle is an operation where result produced at one machine is moved to another machine over the network, in order to combine the results.
+The operations like reduceByKey, join in Hadoop or Spark uses shuffling.

+## Implementing Shuffle in Mesos

-The following are the steps to implement shuffling on mesos.
+The following steps are one of the ways to implement shuffle in mesos.This shuffle supports implementing operations like reduce,reduceByKey,groupByKey etc. The following implementation is inspired by the spark implementation.

-### Shuffle signature
+## Shuffle interface

 {% highlight scala %}
  trait Shuffle[K,V,C]{